RESPONSIBLE PROCUREMENT PROGRAM FREQUENTLY ASKED QUESTIONS

 When it comes to the Verified from U.S. Renewing Forests label, who determines that the U.S. forests are renewing at a rate equal to or greater than what is being harvested?

-Approximately every five years, the USDA Forest Service conducts a Forest Inventory Assessment (FIA) for forests all across the US hardwood region on a county-by-county basis.
+Approximately every five years, the USDA Forest Service conducts a Forest Inventory Assessment (FIA) for forests all across the US hardwood region.